css/csso/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/csso.svg)](https://www.npmjs.com/package/csso)
 [![Twitter](https://img.shields.io/badge/Twitter-@cssoptimizer-blue.svg)](https://twitter.com/cssoptimizer)

-CSSO (CSS Optimizer) is a CSS minifier.
+CSSO (CSS Optimizer) is a CSS minifier unlike others.
 It performs three sort of transformations: cleaning (removing redundants), compression (replacement for the shorter forms) and restructuring (merge of declarations, rules and so on).
-As a result an output CSS becomes much smaller in size.
+In addition to usual minification techniques it can perform structural optimization of CSS files, resulting in smaller file size compared to other minifiers.

 ## Install